The Story of Kongo

 Frankly, the logistics of hauling around a troop of monkeys is getting more than a little onerous.
 We will have to see how Kongo handles his future adventures with this growing band of fun-loving chimps.

 Even more monkeys joined the troop on Christmas Day 2012!
 This is really becoming a zoo.

 Before retirement, Kongo used to travel over 200,000 air miles each year.
 Mostly he flew between San Diego and the East Coast but he often visited other sites in the Midwest, South, Southwest, and other spots across the country.
 He still goes overseas a few times each year.

-As a resident of Southern California Kongo has plenty of opportunities to have exciting adventures close to home and he frequently posts about them as well as excursions to visit grand kids that live in Los Angeles.
+As a resident of Southern California Kongo has plenty of opportunities to have exciting adventures close to home and he frequently posts about them.

 Kongo loves to travel, meet new people and see new places.
 He strongly subscribes to the notion that the journey is as important as the destination and strives to be a traveler and not a tourist.